openxc/vi-firmware/docs/installation/compiling.rst

 chipKIT Max32
 =============

-Once the :doc:`dependencies <index>` are installed, attach the chipKIT to your computer with a mini-USB cable, ``cd`` into the ``src`` subdirectory, build and upload to the device.
+Once the :doc:`dependencies <installation>` are installed, attach the chipKIT to your computer with a mini-USB cable, ``cd`` into the ``src`` subdirectory, build and upload to the device.